sonar-scala/sbt-sonar/README.md

 ## Requirements
  - sbt 0.13.5+ or 1.0+
  - Scala 2.11/2.12
- - SonarQube server - see my [sonarqube-scala-docker](https://github.com/mwz/sonarqube-scala-docker) repository, which provides a docker-compose recipe for out-of-the-box SonarQube instance with support for [Scala](http://www.scala-lang.org), [Scoverage](https://github.com/scoverage/scalac-scoverage-plugin) (code coverage metrics) and [Scalastyle](http://www.scalastyle.org) + [Scapegoat](https://github.com/sksamuel/scapegoat) (static code analysis).
+ - SonarQube server - see my [sonar-scala-docker](https://github.com/mwz/sonar-scala-docker) repository, which provides a docker-compose recipe and a docker image for out-of-the-box SonarQube instance with support for [Scala](http://www.scala-lang.org), [Scoverage](https://github.com/scoverage/scalac-scoverage-plugin) (code coverage metrics) and [Scalastyle](http://www.scalastyle.org) + [Scapegoat](https://github.com/sksamuel/scapegoat) (static code analysis).
 Alternatively, see the instructions for [manual installation](http://docs.sonarqube.org/display/SONAR/Get+Started+in+Two+Minutes).
  - [sonar-scanner](http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner) executable installed on your CI server or locally if you intend to run the analysis on your machine.

 ## Installation